Rate 0.56 to 1 lb ai/A (12 to 18 oz/A product on coarse soils, 14 to 21 fl oz/A product on medium and fine soils).

 Site of action Group 0 unknown.
 Disrupts cell membranes causing leakage from the cells and rapid wilting.

 Rate 1 to 4 lb ai/A (1.1 to 4.2 quarts/A product), depending on soil texture

 Time Apply prior to target weed emergence when hops are dormant or in vegetative stages of growth.
 Apply the spray directly to the ground beneath the vines and/or in areas between rows with ground equipment.
 Apply in a single application or sequential applications with an interval of 30 days or more.

 Remarks Controls many annual grass weeds and certain broadleaf weeds when applied prior to weed emergence.
 Use lower rate on coarse soils and higher rate on fine soils.
-Do not exceed a maximum total of 4.2 quarts/a per year.
+Do not exceed a maximum total of 4.2 quarts/A per year.
 Preharvest interval is 90 days.
-Note recropping interval on label.
+Note recropping interval on label depending on application timing and rainfall.
 If planting a cover crop between hop rows, be aware of possible injury to small grains or direct applications to hop rows only.

 Caution Do not apply over the top of vines with leaves or cones.
 Contact with hop foliage or cones by spray mixture may cause injury.

 Site of action Group 3: microtubule assembly inhibitor